Free Research Preview. DrugChatter may produce inaccurate information.

 What is Lipitor?

-Lipitor, also known as atorvastatin, is a statin medication used to treat high cholesterol and prevent heart disease.
-It works by reducing the production of low-density lipoprotein (LDL) cholesterol, also known as "bad" cholesterol, in the liver.
-Lipitor is one of the most widely prescribed medications in the world, with over 100 million prescriptions filled annually in the United States alone.
+Lipitor, also known as atorvastatin, is a statin medication used to treat high cholesterol and reduce the risk of heart disease.
+It works by blocking the production of cholesterol in the liver, which helps to lower low-density lipoprotein (LDL) or "bad" cholesterol levels.

 Conclusion